When Greg called me from Waikiki’s Grand Hotel that afternoon the timing could not have been better. I was definitely in the mood for celebration.

 The area had lost its charm.
 Dodging meth-heads and enduring the reek of urine in the streets has that effect.

 Greg Marconi has been a friend of mine for many years.
-One day he entered a radio station contest in Orange County, California, where he and his partner Denis Dechochor call home
+One day he entered a radio station contest in Orange County, California, where he and his partner Denis Dechochor call home.

 The prize?
 A nearly-all-expense-paid* trip to Disney’s Aulani Resort in Hawaii for a week.
 This gem of a holiday included round-trip flights on Hawaiian Airlines.
 Not too shabby! (*Under American tax law contest winners are required to pay applicable taxes.
 It's an imperfect world).